VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > retrieves commands from the topic and processes them only once.
 You
 > must ensure either that the command is idempotent, or that the system
 > guarantees to process the command only once.
 The team will address
 > this issue in a later stage of the journey.
+See the chapter
+> [Adding Resilience and Optimizing Performance][j_chapter7] for more
+> information.

 > **Note:** It is possible to have multiple **SubscriptionReceiver**
 > instances running, perhaps in multiple worker role instances.
 If